Anti-austerity strikes sweep Europe

 In Barcelona, Spain’s second-biggest city, hundreds of trash containers were taken off the streets to stop them being burnt.

-More than 600 flights were cancelled in Spain, mainly by Iberia and budget carrier Vueling.
+More than 600 flights were cancelled in Spain, mainly by Iberia IGAC.L and budget carrier Vueling VULG.MC.
 Portugal’s flag carrier TAP cancelled roughly 45 percent of flights.

 Italy’s biggest union, CGIL, also called for a work stoppage of several hours across the country.
 The transport ministry expected trains and ferries to stop for four hours.
 Students and teachers were expected to march.